+Well, maybe with a few words but without fully formed sentences.
 For example, imagine you’re thinking about going shopping for a new pair of shoes.
 Just the concept is necessary to carry out the idea.
-You don’t say to yourself, “I will go shopping for a pair a shoes” — do you?
+You don’t say to yourself, “I will go shopping for a pair of shoes” — do you?

 How Does Language Help Us Think?

-However, basic thinking may not necessarily involve sentence structure in our mind.
+However, basic thinking may not necessarily involve sentence structure in our minds.
 We still have some form of "inner voice" that we use to be self-aware of the world around us and apply our thinking to what we intend to do with that world.

-What's It Like to Not Have a Language to Think?
+What's It Like Not to Have a Language to Think?

-This makes me think about people with extreme autism who have no speech ability.
+That makes me think about people with extreme autism who have no speech ability.
 How do they think?
 What thoughts are in their heads?

 They had their five senses.
-They had a connection with their world through those senses, but they didn't have a language to express how they felt about things observed when interacting with others.
+They had a connection with their world through those senses.
+However, they didn't have a language to express how they felt about things observed when interacting with others.

-What about music?
 Isn't that a form of expression without language?
 You might say music is also a form of thinking.
 Surely it's not with words.

 The introduction of numbers into language came much later.
 When cavemen didn’t yet have numbers, they only were able to think in limited numerical terms.
 Such as "one" or "many."
 Nothing in between.

 There is still a tribe in existence in Brazil, known as the Piraha Tribe, who only have terms such as “few” and “many” in their language.
-So they couldn’t think in terms of numbers of items.
+So they couldn’t think in terms of numbers of items.1